 o

-It is worth noting that the poverty rate is above the national average.
-Part of this is due to the large student population, but part of it is also because some demographic groups do not flourish as well as others.
+It is worth noting that Flagstaff's poverty rate is above the national average.
+Part of this, but not all, is due to the large student population.
 Class and racial lines are evident.
 Prices are often inflated thanks to the the number of tourists.
-Some people say the city has a transitory feeling about it.

 o